BeBOP-OBON/fram_protocol_collection/DNAextraction_FRAM.md

 ## Spatial coverage and environment(s) of relevance

-If applicable, please specify the region where the protocol is applied.
-For regional term guidance see here.
-If applicable, please indicate here the environment(s) of relevance for the protocol, e.g. Abyssal plain.
-Select from the ENVO terminology.
+This protocol is used for samples from the Artic.

 # PERSONNEL REQUIRED